Attractive, future-proof composite decking boards for commercial or residential projects

 Yes.
 The blend of plastic and wood that makes up our Dura Deck means that it is 100% waterproof.
 This means that, unlike timber, it won’t swell or warp when the weather gets too rough – it’ll remain perfect year in, year out.

 Is Dura Deck hollow?

 Not always.
 Like other suppliers, we offer a varied range which includes both hollow and solid options.
 Solid decking is usually more durable, while hollow boards tend to respond better to changes in the weather.

 What is composite decking made of?

 Dura Deck is made from a unique combination of timber and plastic, giving it the feel and look of the former, but the durability of the latter.

 Dura Deck has a traditional wood appearance and a long life span, making it a great alternative to using natural timber.
-It is suitable for commercial or garden decking, and patios & roof top garden environments.
+It is suitable for commercial or garden decking, as well as patios and roof top garden environments.

 Watch Tom from Dura Composites give a full tutorial of how to install Dura Composites’ innovative composite decking over pre-existing patio slabs!
 This decking construction video demonstrates how easy Dura Deck is to install for someone with a solid knowledge of DIY, or for a professional fitter.

 Dura Composites has achieved Forest Stewardship Council® Chain of Custody certification